Writeup-DB/403Override/README.md

 # 403Override

 403Override is a powerful cybersecurity tool designed to bypass HTTP 403 Forbidden responses, enabling secure access to restricted resources.
+Whether you're a penetration tester, security researcher, or ethical hacker, 403Override empowers you to navigate through web application defenses with ease.
+This tool leverages advanced techniques to bypass access controls, uncover hidden content, and test the robustness of security implementations.
+With its user-friendly interface and robust functionality, 403Override is an essential addition to any cybersecurity toolkit, helping you ensure comprehensive security assessments and discover vulnerabilities that others might miss.